 As an early step in building a relationship with a person entering services, practitioners recognize the nature of the person's situation and life story.
 Recognition involves discovering the circumstances that have brought the person into agency services and anticipating the life changes necessary for the person to make in order to conclude services successfully.
-Practitioners recognize the person's sense of identity, culture, values and preferences (especially any arising from religious conviction), social and economic supports, and life-shaping experiences (e.g., adverse childhood experiences, combat trauma, addiction, emigration, poverty) that explain theperson's life storyandreasons for entryintoservices.
-An importantelement theprocess is recognition of any barriers that could the trauma acceptance and rapport building necessary for successful engagement.
+Practitioners recognize the person's sense of identity, culture, values and preferences (especially any arising from religious conviction), social and economic supports, and life-shaping experiences (e.g., adverse childhood experiences, combat trauma, addiction, emigration, poverty) that explain the person's life story and reasons for entry into services.
+An important element in the process is recognition of any barriers that could thwart formation of positive connections with the person that could undermine acceptance and rapport building necessary for successful engagement.
+Successful engagement.
 Successful practitioners take steps for creating conditions necessary for building mutual respect and rapport required in developing trust-based working relationships.

 Recognition of a person's identity requires varying degrees of cultural responsiveness, depending on the person involved.
-Every person has his/her own unique identity, values, beliefs, andworld view that shape ambitions and life choices.
+Every person has his/her own unique identity, values, beliefs, and world view that shape ambitions and life choices.
 Some persons may require use of culturally relevant and responsive supports in order to successfully connect, educate, assist, and support them moving through the system.
 Responsiveness includes valuing cultural diversity, understanding how it impacts family functioning in a different culture, and adapting service processes to meet the needs of culturally diverse groups of persons receiving services.
 Properly applied in practice, cultural responsiveness reduces the likelihood that matters of language, culture, custom, identity, value, or belief will prevent or reduce the effectiveness of life change efforts undertaken via interventions, supports, and services.

 Making sensitive cultural accommodations, where needed, involves a set of strategies used by practitioners to individualize the service process to improve the goodness-of-fit between the person (and the person's supporters) and service providers who work together in the wellness / recovery process.
-Many persons may require simple adjustments due to differences betweenthepersonsandtheir providers.
-Such simple adjustments are a routine part of engagement, assessment, planning, andserviceprovision.
-A person'sidentity [e.g., race, tribe, ethnicity; social group; sexual orientation; religion; or disability, such as deaf] mayshapehis or herworld view and life goals in ways that must be understood and accounted for in practice.
+Many persons may require simple adjustments due to differences between the persons and their providers.
+Such simple adjustments are a routine part of engagement, assessment, planning, and service provision.
+A person's identity [e.g., race, tribe, ethnicity; social group; sexual orientation; religion; or disability, such as deaf] may shape his or her world view and life goals in ways that must be understood and accounted for in practice.
 Recognition, connection, and rapport provide a foundation for building and sustaining trust-based working relationships.